- Open Hours

 Leaf Drop-off: all year.

-—We accept leaves, plant discards, tree branches, and unused potted soil ALL YEAR ROUND.
+—We accept leaves, plant discards, tree branches, and potting soil ALL YEAR ROUND.

 Garden Guide